jshipley/HauntFurnace/README.md

 By haunting, you can convert cobblestone into blackstone, mushrooms into nether mushrooms, infest stone, turn dirt or sand into soul soil or soul sand, convert campfires, torches, or lanterns into their soul variants, and even make things glow.

-There are currently 24 haunting recipes.
+There are currently over 30 haunting recipes.
 New recipes can easily be added through a datapack.
 The "hauntfurnace:haunting" recipe type should have the same format as any standard "smelting" recipe.

 Inspired by the Create mod.
 This is a furnace variant of the "Bulk Haunting" recipes from Create.